egamboacruz/LA_Crime_SQL/README.md

 # Crime In Los Angeles
 ## Eduardo Gamboa-Cruz
 ### This project is an analysis of crime in Los Angeles, California from 2020 to 2021.
 I will be covering what crimes affect who and where they are committed using Microsoft Server SQL and visualizing the data in Tableau.
-The data was gather via api with R and cleaned in R. The data was then exported in a excel file then imported into MSsql server.
+The data was gather via api with R and and will be cleaned and analyzed in Microsoft Server sql.

 # Technology Used
 * Microsoft Server SQL